zzzprojects/docs/learndapper.com/pages/bulk-operations/index.md

 description: The Dapper Plus library allows developers to easily perform bulk operations.
 It helps to optimize performance by reducing the number of database round trips.
 canonical: /bulk-operations
 status: Published
-lastmod: 2023-01-08T17:48:20Z
+lastmod: 2024-08-30
 ---

 # Bulk Operations With Dapper

 Dapper does not provide a formal API for performing bulk inserts or other bulk operations.
 However, those operations are possible using a third-party library called [Dapper Plus](https://dapper-plus.net/).

-[Dapper Plus](https://dapper-plus.net/) library is a comprehensive .NET library that provides a unified API for working with different databases, such as SQL Server, MySQL, SQLite, Oracle, PostgreSQL, etc.
+[Dapper Plus](https://dapper-plus.net/) library is a comprehensive .NET library that provides a unified API for working with different databases, such as SQL Server, MySQL, MariaDB, SQLite, Oracle, PostgreSQL, etc.

  - It offers features like bulk operations, object mapping, and much more.
  - The library allows you to write less code and get more performance out of your database operations.